Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Gone of the rail system.
 Enter the magnets.

 One interesting new feature is the ability to use the Joy-Cons like a mouse.
 I tested this at the London event and was genuinely impressed with how they operated, even working smoothly on my jeans on the day, meaning you're not limited to using them on a flat desk.
 At home, performances have been slightly less fluid when navigating the menus, but it’s still a unique addition overall, and one that unlocks new potential for PC Switch 2 gaming in the future.
-Just a heads-up, though: using the Joy-Cons this way might attract dust or dirt, even with the included wrist-strap attachments helping keep them off surfaces.
+Just a heads-up, though: using the Joy-Cons this way might attract dust or dirt, even with the included wrist strap attachments helping to keep them off surfaces.

 Two black Joy-Cons connected to the Switch 2's controller accessory.